pramodkondur/Real-Time-Data-Extraction-and-Machine-Learning-for-Optimized-Uber-Ride-Booking-with-ContinuousLrning/README.md

-# Real-Time Data Extraction and Machine Learning for Optimized Taxi Ride Fares with Continuous Learning
+# Real-Time Data Extraction and Machine Learning for Optimized Uber Ride Booking with Continuous Learning

 ## Project Overview
 This project is aimed at optimizing taxi operations through a dynamic pricing system that utilizes real-time data analysis and machine learning techniques, incorporating a continuous learning framework.
 By leveraging data extraction methods and predictive modeling, the project seeks to enhance taxi company revenue and operational efficiency by adjusting fares in real-time and providing personalized ride booking recommendations to users.
 The project explores the significance, methodology, key features, technological components, and future enhancements of this system, with a focus on driving business growth and improving customer satisfaction.